opener-project/tokenizer-base/README.md

 or

-    echo "This is an English text." | tokenizer-en
+    echo "This is an English text." | tokenizer-base

 For more information about the available CLI options run the following: